preesm/preesm/releng/README.md

 ### Dependency Management

 Graphiti, DFTools and Preesm projects depend on other third party projects and libraries.
-Since they are sets of Eclipse plugins, their dependencies should be Elcipse plugins.
-Although it is possible to include plain Java archives within an Eclipse plugin source tree (see [this thread](http://stackoverflow.com/questions/5744520/adding-jars-to-a-eclipse-plugin) for instance), we decided to avoid doing that and choosed to take advantage of the [plugin discovery mechanism](https://wiki.eclipse.org/Equinox/p2/Discovery) integrated within Eclipse and the Maven Tycho plugin.
+Since they are sets of Eclipse plugins, their dependencies should be Eclipse plugins.
+Although it is possible to include plain Java archives within an Eclipse plugin source tree (see [this thread](http://stackoverflow.com/questions/5744520/adding-jars-to-a-eclipse-plugin) for instance), we decided to avoid doing that and chose to take advantage of the [plugin discovery mechanism](https://wiki.eclipse.org/Equinox/p2/Discovery) integrated within Eclipse and the Maven Tycho plugin.

 This dependency mechanism is very similar to the [Maven dependency mechanism](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html).
 The main difference is the bundles and repositories type: Maven resolves plain Java jars from Maven repositories (i.e. [Nexus](http://www.sonatype.org/nexus/) or [Artifactory](https://www.jfrog.com/artifactory/)),  whereas Tycho and Eclipse resolve Eclipse plugin jars (OSGi bundles) from P2 repositories (Eclipse update-sites).